About our Examiners

 Our experts have a unique blend of experience and skill in the areas of information security, investigative techniques, forensic data analysis, jurisprudence and litigation support.
 This combination provides a well-rounded perspective on the requirements and limitations surrounding computer forensics and the Federal Rules of Civil Procedure.

 Altep’s forensic investigators are recognized as leaders in their field, helping global clients uncover the data that can make or break their cases by utilizing state-of-the-art technology and forensically sound procedures and tools.
-Our Certified Forensic Examiners hold credentials including Certified Information Systems Security Professional, Certified Forensic Computer Examiner, EnCase Certified Examiner, Mac and iOS Certified Forensic Examiner, Cellebrite Certified Physical Analyst, and Digital Forensics Certified Practitioner.
+Our Certified Forensic Examiners hold credentials including Certified Information Systems Security Professional, Certified Forensic Computer Examiner, EnCase Certified Examiner, Mac and iOS Certified Forensic Examiner, Cellebrite Certified Physical Analyst, and Data Forensics Certified Practitioner.

 We are experienced in courtroom preparation and testimony, and in every case, we provide trial-proven, comprehensive yet understandable reports of all findings.
 We also have extensive experience working with corporate attorneys, outside counsel, internal investigative staff, and federal, state and local law enforcement.
 Some of our employees hold U.S. government clearance.